Elizabeth Davis

 swipe to see more

-Dr. Davis has addressed numerous organizations in the Upstate since arriving at Furman, and she has also spoken throughout the U.S. on issues involving higher education, university leadership and financial management.
-She has been quoted in national media, written op-eds for The Greenville News, University Business and other publications, and done many interviews on radio and television on the subject of higher education.
+She has addressed numerous organizations in the Upstate and spoken throughout the U.S. on issues involving higher education, university leadership and financial management.
+She has been quoted in national media, authored multiple op-eds, and participated in radio and television interviews about higher education.

 0